zjmorgan/rmc-discord/docs/installation.md

 2. Open *Visual Studio Installer*, click *Modify* on the installed version, check *Desktop development with C++*, and install the default tools shown by clicking *Modify*.
 3. Relaunch Anaconda or Miniconda and try `pip install rmc-discord` again.

+Encountering the error `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
+Expected 88 from C header, got 80 from PyObject` may require upgrading NumPy.
+Type `pip install numpy -U` to resolve the issue.

 Alternatively, the program can be build directly from source.

 ## **Build from source**